mongodb/docs/source/migrate-to-pymongo4.rst

 Database.remove_user is removed
 ...............................

-Removed :meth:`pymongo.database.Database.remove_user` which was deprecated in PyMongo 3.6.
+Removed :py:meth:`pymongo.database.Database.remove_user` which was deprecated in PyMongo 3.6.
 Use the `dropUser command`_ instead::

   db.command("dropUser", "user")